Ireland–Israel relations: 2000 to 2019

 In November 2015, Alison Kelly became Ireland's ambassador to Israel, replacing Eamonn McKee.
-Kelly presented her credentials to Israeli President Reuven Rivlin noting her goal to "continue to work to strengthen and expand the cooperation between our countries".
-Also in 2015, Zeev Boker became the Israeli ambassador to the Republic of Ireland, presenting his credentials to the President of Ireland, Michael D. Higgins.
+Kelly presented her credentials to Israeli President Reuven Rivlin stating that her goal was to "continue to work to strengthen and expand the cooperation between our countries".
+Also in 2015, Zeev Boker became the Israeli ambassador to Ireland, presenting his credentials to the President of Ireland, Michael D. Higgins.

+2020 to present

+In 2021, Dáil Éireann (the lower house of the Irish parliament) unanimously passed a motion condemning the "de facto annexation" of Palestinian land.

-As of 2019, Ireland's ambassador to Israel was Kyle O'Sullivan, and Ophir Kariv had replaced Zeev Boker as Israel's ambassador to Ireland.
+As of September 2023, Ireland's ambassador to Israel was Sonya McGuinness, and Dana Erlich was Israel's ambassador to Ireland.

+In December 2024, Israel announced that it would close its embassy in Dublin due to what it described as "the extreme anti-Israel policies of the Irish government".
+On 20 December 2024, the Irish Department of Foreign Affairs received notification of the closure of the embassy.

+In January 2025, Dana Erlich confirmed that she would remain in the role of ambassador until mid-2025 at which point Israel would appoint a non-resident ambassador.